systemcraft-labs/decision-intercept-standard/README.md

 Decision Intercept™ is designed as a global action standard.

 - Primary language: English
 - Korea functions as an initial validation environment, not a boundary
 - The standard is designed to operate across legal systems, cultures, and platforms

 ---

 ## Citation Guidance

-When referencing Decision Intercept™ in articles, research, presentations, enterprise documents, or public communications, this definition should be used as the canonical reference.
+When referencing Decision Intercept™ in articles, research, presentations, enterprise documents, audits, or public communications, this document should be used as the canonical reference.

 ---